onyx-and-iris/vban-cmd-python/README.md

 It can be used standalone as well as to extend the [Voicemeeter Remote API](https://github.com/onyx-and-iris/voicemeeter-api-python) since the two interfaces have been designed to offer the same higher level classes/methods.
 Not everything available in the Remote API interface is available through this one.

-Only the TEXT service sub protocol has been implemented, for sending audio across a network with VBAN you will need to look elsewhere.
+Only the TEXT service sub protocol and RT-Packet Service have been implemented, for sending audio across a network with VBAN you will need to look elsewhere.

 ## Tested against
 - Basic 1.0.8.1